syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Context-Menu.md

 documentation: ug
 ---

-# Context Menu with ASP.NET MVC Spreadsheet
+# Context Menu in ASP.NET MVC Spreadsheet

 Context Menu is used to improve user interaction with Spreadsheet using popup menu.
 This will open when right clicking on Cell/Column Header/Row Header/Pager in Spreadsheet.
 You can use `EnableContextMenu` property to enable/disable context menu.